 DIY doesn't mean without direction so you should always follow the manufacturer's installation instructions.
 Your floors may not look professional if you fail to properly install.
 Today's flooring is micro-beveled in the factory so spacing isn't an issue for summertime expansion.

 Due to scratches or traffic wear you may be considering new wood flooring.
 If this is the case, you may want to consider refinishing the floors you have now, which will be an economical solution.
+Start by removing all contents in the room that touch the floor.
+By keeping windows and doors shut you will reduce excessive dust.
+You should allow 3-5 days for sanding and refinishing before moving furniture and other items back into the room.

 If you're simply looking to enhance the appearance of the floors in your home, you should take a look at laminate flooring.
 The appearance looks like wood and requires minimal maintenance.Laminate is also resistant to stains and scratches caused by children and pets.
 It's a snap to lay with a tongue and groove interlocking system.